pingcap/tiunimanager-ui/CONTRIBUTING.md

-# Contributing to TiUniManager UI
+# Contributing to TEM UI

-Thanks for your interest in contributing to TiUniManager UI!
+Thanks for your interest in contributing to TEM UI!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)
 - [Question or Problem?](#question)